Mitya1996/instawork-clone-back/README.md

 # Instawork Clone Backend

-This backend is made with FastAPI and GCP : )
+This service is made with FastAPI and GCP : )

 live production version
 https://instawork-clone-back-ltgvqmmasq-ez.a.run.app/